 Product Commoditization: Price-Oriented Competition

 If there are competing products/services available in the market that offer the same (or similar) amount of value with minimal differentiation, the product is said to be commoditized.

-Eventually, competition in a commoditized industry will become based around pricing (i.e., race to the bottom), rather than competing on product quality or value.
+Eventually, competition in a commoditized industry will become based on pricing (i.e., a “race to the bottom”), rather than competing on product quality or value.

 To not be undercut by competitors and suffer from margin erosion, there must be differentiation that sets the company’s product offerings apart from the rest.
 Otherwise, if the products in the market are virtually identical, the opportunities for growth (e.g., price increases) are basically no longer an option.

-Simply put, the value proposition to customers can be described as the extent to how much the product is needed.
+Simply put, the value proposition to customers can be described as the extent to which the product is needed.

 The value of a product/service offering is tied to how essential it is for business continuity.

 If the removal of a certain product causes significant disruption to the customer, the product would be categorized as being “mission-critical”.

 Churn implies the constant need for new customer acquisitions, which brings uncertainty as to whether customers derive adequate value or not.